 Spruce up the inside of your business

-Another point that is important to keep in mind is that, when your business has been in a slump for a while, the morale of your team may be rather low.
+Another point that is important to keep in mind is that, whenhas been in a slump for a while, the morale of your team may be rather low.

-You could put in all the effort you want into understanding the market, talking with them, and fixing whatever you think you need to fix – but if your team isn’t onboard, you’re not going to get very far.
+You could put in all the effort you want into understanding the market, talking with them, making them make some top team building games, and fixing whatever you think you need to fix – but if your team isn’t onboard, you’re not going to get very far.

 You could try interviewing your employees individually to check the internal temperature of your business, for example, and consider treating them to some team building exercises to get the morale back up.
 Remember to acknowledge that times have been rather hard lately, though, and thank them for sticking with you.